lucgames12321/DigitalSignage-client/Production_Ready/README.md

 # DigitalSignage Client - Production Ready
 In this file you will find the configuration steps used to setup a Raspberry PI for DigitalSignage.

-## Browser Configuration
-- Chromium browser as the main browser
-- Third-party cookies disabled
-- Install extensions like Adblock and accept cookies
-- **Translator disabled!!!**

 ## Configure Raspberry Pi Settings
 Use `raspi-config` to configure essential settings:
 - **System Options**: Change the hostname to your preferred name.